 Student Learning Outcomes Assessment is a deliberate, systematic, and collaborative process driven by the College's commitment to improve student learning.
 It is a purposeful course of action that defines student accomplishments in terms of expected learning outcomes and core competencies.
 Actual student achievement is measured using established internal standards and external benchmarks.
 The outcomes assessment process is learning-centered and accumulates data from numerous sources to determine what students know, what skills they possess, how they conceptualize, and how they will continue to learn.
 The overall goal of assessment is to create a quality learning environment under ideal conditions through the use of best practices that inspire creativity, innovation, and critical thinking.
 Here you will find resources for students, parents, faculty and staff.
-These resources include scores on nationally standardized exams, templates for faculty as well as links to external information.
+These resources include templates for faculty, recent outcomes planning documents, and links to external information.

 Philosophy at HCC

 Student Learning Outcomes Assessment is an ongoing component of the instructional process.
 All members of the institution share responsibility for student learning.
 Continuous improvement of learning is a collaborative enterprise upon which the success of instruction depends.
 The results of SLOA are never used in a punitive manner toward students, faculty or staff.
 The data collected during the assessment process is used to provide feedback to both students and faculty, reinforcing and improving educational practices that facilitate learning.

 - Master Syllabi - coming soon

 - Program Outcomes Guides (POGs) - coming soon

 - General Education Student Learning Outcomes - coming soon